 As you can see, fatigue was the most common symptom overall, as well as the most common moderate-to-severe symptom.
 Thirst, headache, loss of appetite, and nausea were also common.
 Vomiting was by far the least common symptom.
 A couple respondents reported insomnia or sleep disturbances, while others reported diarrhea, depression, anxiety, and sweaty palms.
 Now that we have some idea of what a nalover is, we’re looking forward to further investigating this little-known phenomenon.

 Do you want to change your relationship with alcohol?
 Don’t let the prospect of nalovers deter you!
 We’ve found that people who take naltrexone overwhelmingly recommend it to others.
-Plus, there are plenty of other medications out there besides naltrexone that have been proven to significantly lower cravings and alcohol intake.
+Plus, there are plenty of other medications out there besides naltrexone that are proven to significantly lower cravings and alcohol intake.
 In fact, on average, Ria Health members reduce their drinking by 70 percent in the first six months.
 Contact us to get started today!